Henry & Me

 Henry & Me is a 2014 American animated drama film directed by Barrett Esposito and written by David I. Stern.
 The film stars Richard Gere, Chazz Palminteri, Danny Aiello, Cyndi Lauper, Paul Simon, Austin Williams, Lucie Arnaz and Hank Steinbrenner.
 The film was released on DVD on September 30, 2014.

+In the film, a young cancer patient is having surgery in the hospital, while dreaming of his favorite baseball team, the New York Yankees.
+His guardian angel takes him into a journey into the team's past, while subtly convincing him to keep struggling to survive.
+The angel is revealed to be an incarnation of Lou Gehrig.

 Plot

-Jack McCarthy (Austin Williams) is an 11-going-on-12-year-old boy living a privileged life in upstate New York.
-He and his parents (Joseph Gian and Lucie Arnaz) are major fans of the New York Yankees and have attended many of their games.
+Jack McCarthy is an 11-year-old boy living a privileged life in upstate New York.
+He and his parents are major fans of the New York Yankees and have attended many of their games.
 As he and his father are called to dinner, Jack goes through a temporary state of anemia and drops the ball.
 His parents are convinced that something is terribly wrong with their son, much to their horror.

 The scene switches to Jack in the hospital, where he has contracted cancer to the point where he is completely bald.
-As he is carted away for an operation, his parents stay behind, and his chaperone Nurse Cyndi (Cyndi Lauper) sings a jaunty tune of "Take Me Out to The Ball Game" to no avail of lifting the boy's spirits.
+As he is carted away for an operation, his parents stay behind, and his chaperone Nurse Cyndi sings a jaunty tune of "Take Me Out to The Ball Game" to no avail of lifting his spirits.
 She leaves Jack outside the room, but not before she treats Jack with a sedative to give him "sweet dreams".
-Unhappy with the hardships brought upon by his newly contracted illness, Jack contemplates the (seemingly) final moments of his life until he is greeted by a guardian angel taking the form of a Yankees executive named Henry (Richard Gere).
+Unhappy with the hardships brought upon by his newly contracted illness, Jack contemplates the (seemingly) final moments of his life until he is greeted by a guardian angel taking the form of a Yankees executive named Henry.
 At first, Jack is hesitant to watch the game while he waits, but unwittingly accepts Henry's offer and the man takes him into an imaginary plane of existence where the 20th century is timeless, illness has no existence, the Yankee players of the past are alive and well and most of all, his hair is back.

-Henry and Jack's first stop is early 1930, where they meet Babe Ruth (Chazz Palminteri) in a small field surrounded by corn.
+Henry and Jack's first stop is early 1930, where they meet Babe Ruth in a small field surrounded by corn.
 He convinces Jack to take the bat, and after a nervous fib about a peanut allergy, strikes out three times.
 Babe convinces him to try again, yet this time, his teammates laugh Jack off for his age.
 After successfully stealing home run, Jack bids goodbye and rides off in Henry's 1935 Cord 810 convertible for a fun-filled drive into the skies.